Processing math: 0%

 y — Response variable.
 Vector.

 A vector with n elements that contains the response variable.
-It can be either a row or a column vector.

 Data Types: single| double